Lung Transplant Frequently Asked Questions

 How long do I have to stay in the Madison area?

-You will need to stay close by the hospital for an additional 1-2 weeks following surgery to transition you and help you become comfortable with your medications and daily care.
-Our housing coordinator or social worker can help you with housing arrangements.
+You will need to stay close by the hospital for an additional one to two weeks following surgery to transition you and help you become comfortable with your medications and daily care.
+Our housing coordinator can help you with housing arrangements.

 How is the lung allocation determined?